MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/defining-your-data-model.md

 ### VectorStoreRecordDataAttribute

-Use this attribute to incidate that your property contains general data that is not a key or a vector.
+Use this attribute to indicate that your property contains general data that is not a key or a vector.

 ```csharp
 [VectorStoreRecordData(IsFilterable = true)]